 The organs which are donated by deceased donors need to be transplanted at the earliest as the cells begin to die otherwise.
 While cornea and bone transplantations can be done within 24 hours, solid organs like the liver, heart or kidneys have to be transplanted within a period of 4 hours.

 If there are still any doubts lingering in your mind, you may want to go through this quick list of useful information related to organ donation facts and procedures

 - Organs can be donated by anyone who is aged between 18 to 60 years.

 - If young people who are less than 18 years want to donate their organs, written consent from their parents or legal guardians would be required.

 - Patients with HIV, cancer or patients with infections are not being considered legitimate for organ donation

 - To become a living donor, one should not have diabetes, AIDS, kidney or heart diseases

 - In the US, the success rate of organ transplantation surgeries is about 80-90%.

-- Financial compensation for donated organs is illegal in almost all countries around the world, with the exception of Australia where organ donors can legally receive monetary compensations in exchange of the donated organs.
+- Financial compensation for donated organs is illegal in almost all countries around the world, with the exception of Australia where organ donors can legally receive monetary compensations in exchange for the donated organs.
 Apart from this, Singapore has amended their laws and allowed monetary compensation legal only for kidney transplant cases.

 - When a registered organ donor gets hospitalized with a life-threatening condition, they are provided best possible medical care by the staffs at the hospital.
-Donation of organs is considered only when the patient expires even after relentless efforts of the doctors to save his life.
+Donation of organs is considered only when the patient expires even after the relentless efforts of the doctors to save his life.

 - The donation of organs does not cost anything to the family of the donor.
 All medical expenses that are related to the transplantation will be borne either by the family of the recipient or the insurance company of the recipient.